cyclr/docs/pages/connector-authentication/spotdraft.md

 ### Cyclr Setup

-Setup your SpotDraft App within Cyclr:
+Setup your SpotDraft Connector within Cyclr:

 *   Go to your **Cyclr Console**
 *   Click the **Connectors** menu along the top